 - 1 handful pomegranate

-Add the egg and the soda bicarbonate mixed with 1 tbsp lemon juice or cider vinegar and the tbsp of oil.
+- Add the egg and the soda bicarbonate mixed with 1 tablespoon lemon juice or cider vinegar and the tablespoon of oil.
 Add a little milk (about 50-70ml) to begin with and start whisking gently from the centre.
 This is to avoid getting any ugly lumps.

-Take a larger plate out and start assembling it by literally layering it with one pancake, 1-2 tbsp crème that needs a little spreading and then some of the fruits sprinkled.
+- Take a larger plate out and start assembling it by literally layering it with one pancake, 1-2 tablespoon crème that needs a little spreading and then some of the fruits sprinkled.
 Another pancake, cream and fruits and so on until you have run out of pancakes.